White Sox vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 White Sox Betting Records & Stats

-- Chicago has played in 30 games with a set over/under, and have combined with its opponents to go over the total 15 times (15-12-3).
+- The White Sox have been chosen as underdogs in 21 games this year and have walked away with the win four times (19%) in those games.

+- Chicago has a record of 3-12 in games where oddsmakers have it as underdogs of at least +115 on the moneyline.

-- The White Sox have not had a spread set for an outing this season.
+- The White Sox have an implied victory probability of 46.5% according to the moneyline set for this matchup.

+- Chicago's games have gone over the total in 16 of its 31 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.